Beverley Nichols: Career

-Nichols's next garden and home book was Green Grows the City (1939), about his modern house and urban garden near Hampstead Heath, London.
-That book introduced Reginald Arthur Gaskin, Nichols's manservant from 1924 until Gaskin's death in January 1967.
+Nichols' next garden and home book was Green Grows the City (1939), about his modern house and urban garden near Hampstead Heath, London.
+That book introduced Reginald Arthur Gaskin, Nichols' manservant from 1924 until Gaskin's death in January 1967.
 Gaskin was a popular character in the book and was included in Nichols' succeeding gardening books.

-A second trilogy (1951–1956) began with Merry Hall, documenting Nichols's travails with his extravagant Georgian manor in Agates Lane, Ashtead, Surrey (fictionalised as Meadowstream), where Nichols lived from 1946 to 1956.
+A second trilogy (1951–1956) began with Merry Hall, documenting Nichols' travails with his extravagant Georgian manor in Agates Lane, Ashtead, Surrey (fictionalised as Meadowstream), where Nichols lived from 1946 to 1956.
 The books often featured his gifted but laconic gardener "Oldfield".
-Nichols's final trilogy (1963–1968) chronicled his adapting to a more modest living arrangement, beginning in 1958, in a late 18th-century attached cottage (Sudbrook) at Ham, near Richmond, Surrey.
-This was Nichols's final home and garden, where he lived for 25 years until his death in 1983.
+Nichols' final trilogy (1963–1968) chronicled his adapting to a more modest living arrangement, beginning in 1958, in a late 18th-century attached cottage ("Sudbrook") at Ham, near Richmond, Surrey.
+This was Nichols' final home and garden, where he lived for 25 years until his death in 1983.
+Illustrations and dust jacket designs for these later volumes were provided by William McLaren.

-Nichols wrote on a wide range of subjects, always looking for "the next big thing".
-He ghostwrote Dame Nellie Melba's 1925 "autobiography" Memories and Melodies (he was at the time her personal secretary, and his 1933 book Evensong was believed to be based on aspects of her life).
-In 1934, Nichols wrote a bestseller advocating pacifism, Cry Havoc!, but by 1938, he had abandoned his pacifism and supported the Allies in the Second World War.
-In 1966 he wrote A Case of Human Bondage about the marriage and divorce of writer William Somerset Maugham and his interior-decorator wife, Syrie, which was highly critical of Maugham.
-Father Figure (1972), in which Nichols described how he tried to murder his alcoholic, abusive father, caused uproar and calls for his prosecution.
-He was disappointed by the reception of a book of his about spiritualism.